Internships |

 Biology major

-I will be attending the University of Kentucky to pursue my Doctorate of Physical Therapy, where I will be studying to become a physical therapist.
-I am incredibly grateful for the support I received throughout this process, including guidance from my alumni mentor, family, friends, Health Sciences Program services, online research, and my professors.
+On the Road to DPTI'm attending the University of Kentucky to pursue my Doctorate of Physical Therapy, where I'll be studying to become a physical therapist.
+I'm incredibly grateful for the support I received throughout this process, including guidance from my alumni mentor, family, friends, Health Sciences Program services, online research, and my professors.

 This opportunity came through a professor’s recommendation, and I would like to give a special shout-out to all of the professors in the KIP department and everyone who guided me along the way.